Image from Canva

-The secret is definitely out: military spouses are a work force to be reckoned with.
+The secret is definitely out: military spouses are a workforce to be reckoned with.
 We’re educated and motivated, not to mention flexible.
 So why does it seem employment resources are hard to come by?
-Well, because there are so many helpful options, it can be difficult to sort through.
+One reason is that there are so many helpful options, that it can be difficult to sort through.

-Although this is a good problem to have, it’s hard to begin when you’re stressed about starting a new career or finding a job.
-So MilitaryByOwner has assembled a thorough guide to the most inclusive and information-filled information about federal agencies, nonprofits, remote work, and traditional companies that want to train and hire the military spouse community.
+Although this is a good problem, it’s hard to begin when you’re stressed about starting a new career or finding a job.
+So MilitaryByOwner has assembled a thorough guide of the most inclusive and information-filled information about federal agencies, nonprofits, remote work, and traditional companies that want to train and hire the military spouse community.

-Don’t be tempted to pay private companies to run job searches for you!
+Don’t be tempted to pay private companies to run job searches for you.
 Many of the following programs are funded because they are used regularly by military spouses for support.
 If the audience isn’t there, these free resources dry up.
-Military spouses have the largest spotlight on them they’ve ever had.
-Don’t waste precious opportunities for help.
+Military spouses have the largest spotlight on them they’ve ever had, so don’t waste precious opportunities for help.

 Spouse Education Career Opportunities (SECO)

-This program was designed by the Department of Defense and remains a dominant option to explore a new career or education.
+Created by the Department of Defense, SECO remains a top option for exploring a new career or education.
 The SECO website is packed with information about career exploration, training and licensing, employment readiness, and networking.
-SECO is an all-encompassing resource which makes it an excellent first step to begin a career search.
+SECO is an all-encompassing resource, making it an excellent first step to beginning a career search.

 Military Spouse Employment Partnership (MSEP)

-MSEP resides under SECO, but focuses tightly on matching military spouses with companies who are interested in hiring them specifically.
-At its jobsite portal, MSEP features popular corporation partners such as Amazon, Hilton, and Microsoft.
-MSEP has teamed up with LinkedIn in to make networking easier.
+MSEP resides under SECO but focuses on matching military spouses with companies interested in hiring them specifically.
+At its job site portal, MSEP features popular corporation partners such as Amazon, Hilton, and Microsoft.
+In addition, MSEP has teamed up with LinkedIn to make networking easier.

 Military Branch Resources

-Each branch of service offers their own versions of spousal employment help, either virtually or on an installation.
-Branch programs are typically found in their associated community services buildings, but can be accessed by spouses of all branches.
+Each branch of service offers its versions of spousal employment help, virtually or on an installation.
+You can find branch programs in their associated community services buildings, but all spouses of all branches are welcomed.
 Resources include job counseling, résumé advice, guidance for applying for federal jobs, and interview techniques.
-Workshops are often offered which include topics such as job searches and career planning.
+In addition, look for workshops that include topics such as job searches and career planning.

 U.S. Chamber of Commerce

-The Rosie Network was founded by military spouses to promote military owned businesses.
-Business profiles are featured online and marketed for visibility to those searching to hire military family owned companies.
-TRN,along with partners, offers entrepreneurial support as well as mentoring.
+The Rosie Network was founded by military spouses to promote military-owned businesses.
+Business profiles are featured online and marketed for visibility to those searching to hire military family-owned companies.
+Additionally, The Rosie Network, along with partners, offers entrepreneurial support and mentoring.

-The Military Spouse Corporate Career Network pinpoints their efforts for military spouses and their search for career success through employment readiness training and job placement activities.
+Military Spouse Jobs pinpoints their efforts for military spouses and their search for career success through employment readiness training and job placement activities.
 The option to upload résumés for a review by an employment recruiter specialized in interpreting military spouse experiences is available.

-After reading through a few of the websites, you will see some cross pollination of groups working together.
+After reading through a few of the websites, you’ll see some cross-pollination of groups working together.
 Organizations are going out of their way to make a difference in military spouses’ lives by providing amazing opportunities without fees.
-The chances are likely that you have skills employers need and want!
+So the chances that you have skills employers need and want are in your favor!

 By Dawn M. Smith